-What is a Radio Frequency Identification Device Specialist?
+What You Need to Know About Radio Frequency Identification Device Specialist

 Career Description Design and implement radio frequency identification device (RFID) systems used to track shipments or goods.

-Life As a Radio Frequency Identification Device Specialist: What Do They Do?
+Daily Life Of a Radio Frequency Identification Device Specialist

 - Collect data about existing client hardware, software, networking, or key business processes to inform implementation of radio frequency identification device (RFID) technology.